Shared-Work Program FAQs

 Q. Are there any requirements for employee participation?

 A. Yes.
 Employees must have been employed in the department, shift or unit for at least three months immediately preceding the date the plan is submitted to the department for approval.
-Employees that will work 40 or more hours per week while the plan is in effect are also excluded.
+Employees who will work 40 or more hours per week while the plan is in effect are also excluded.

 Q. If I have union employees, must the union approve Shared Work?